webdevelopers-eu/z-template/README.md

   </div>
   <small z-var="url ., name .">
-      The code above inserts "${url}" into "href" attribute, name into sentance in "title" attribute and "${name}" as plain text of the link.
+      The code above inserts "${url}" into "href" attribute, name into sentence in "title" attribute and "${name}" as plain text of the link.
   </small>
 </div>